benfincher/benfincher.github.io/index.md

 Prior to my time at Texas A&M I worked as an environmental Technical Assistance Provider with Communities Unlimited in Knoxville, TN, a GIS Analyst for Safe Streets Campaign in Tacoma, WA, and an AmeriCorps volunteer for Federal Way, WA public schools.

 I hold a Master of Arts in Community Planning from the University of Washington, Tacoma and a Bachelor of Arts in International Studies with an emphasis in Latin American history from Abilene Christian University.

 Please look at my CV for more detial on these experiences.

-This website is a work-in-progress, so please check back soon as I continue to update these pages.
+Check back soon as I continue to update this site!